Nutrition

 Key Takeaways

 B vitamins play a number of crucial roles in the body.
 All types of B vitamins are found in many whole, real foods.
 As the standard American diet becomes increasingly processed, B vitamins are more likely to become deficient with poor diet quality.
 They are water-soluble, meaning the body is able to excrete excess B vitamins in the urine, so in many instances, supplementing B vitamins does not lead to toxicity.
 However, starting any vitamin or mineral supplement should first be discussed with your healthcare provider.
-When planning a healthy, varied diet, ensure your diet is rich in B vitamins to promote overall health and well-being.
+When planning a healthy, varied diet, ensure your diet is rich in B vitamins to promote overall health and well-being.Β

 They are water-soluble, meaning the body is able to excrete excess B vitamins in the urine.
 This group called B vitamins includes eight different types, each with its own role and function in the body.
 From energy metabolism to neurological function, B vitamins are essential nutrients that play many integral roles in our overall health and well-being.
-This guide will provide clarity on the different types of B vitamins, giving you evidence-based information to empower both patients and practitioners to support their nutrition status with B vitamins.
+This guide will provide clarity on the different types of B vitamins, giving you evidence-based information to empower both patients and practitioners to optimize their nutrition status with B vitamins.Β

 [signup]